 Unlike homeowners insurance, mortgage lenders never require borrowers to purchase home warranties.
 As an optional form of coverage, home warranties are usually less expensive than home insurance packages.
 They range in price from $300 to $600 a year.

-Certain homeowners can expect to pay more for their coverage depending on what types of appliances are in their home.
-For example, if you need your pool or spa to be included on your home appliance coverage, anticipate paying a little more.
+Certain homeowners can expect to pay more for their coverage depending on what types of appliances are in their homes.
+For example, if you need your pool or spa to be included in your home appliance coverage, anticipate paying a little more.